Timeline

 After Philippe failed to invade England the year earlier, John took to opportunity to land an army at La Rochelle to defend his interests in Aquitaine which was his from his inheritance from Eleanor of Aquitaine, John's mother.
 John moved his army north and took back some of the lands he had lost to Philippe. ¹

-The Treaty of Paris also known as the treaty of Albeville/Abbeville was a treaty between Louis IX of France and Henry III of England in which Henry agreed to the loss of Normandy, Maine, Anjou and Poitou.
+The Treaty of Paris also known as the treaty of Albeville/Abbeville was a treaty between Louis IX of France and King Henry III of England in which Henry agreed to the loss of Normandy, Maine, Anjou and Poitou.
 These areas had been lost under the reign of King John.
 Henry was able to keep the lands of Gascony and parts of Aquitaine.
 This won Henry the support of Louis IX of France against the rebellious Barons back in England.

-Edward III agreed to do homage to Philippe of Valois for the lands he held in Aquitaine.
+King Edward III agreed to do homage to Philippe of Valois for the lands he held in Aquitaine.
 Edward did not place his hands between Philippe's, a sign of total loyalty which would have been hard to reverse, as Edward was unhappy about Philippe's claim to the French throne.
 Edward was hoping diplomatic endeavours would help his position and wanted Philippe's daughter Joan to marry his first son Edward the Black Prince. ¹

 Selection of references used: